 4. Company mission statement

-A company mission statement video helps new team members start out with a sense of purpose and appreciation.
-Include the video as part of your recruitment process and make it available again during onboarding so new employees are reminded of their value at every step of the way.
+Blast the video on social media, include it in your formal recruitment, and make it available again during onboarding so new employees are reminded of their value at every step of the way.

 5. What it’s like here

-Use your “what it’s like here” video early in the recruiting process to show prospective hires the office or facility where they’ll work, who they’ll work with, and what their typical day might be like.
+A “what it’s like here” video is another HR social media darling.
+Use it early in the recruiting process to show potential candidates the office or facility where they’ll work, who they’ll work with, and what their typical day might be like.

-This type of video works best if it is infused with personality.
-Give potential hires a sense of office culture, and help them envision themselves working for your company.
+This type of HR video works best if it’s infused with personality.
+Give potential hires a sense of office culture and help them envision themselves working for your company.

-As an alternative, prepare new employees for their first day of work by sending your video after they are hired.
+As an alternative, prepare new employees for their first day of work by sending your video after they’re hired.
 Give them a quick tour of their workspace so they don’t feel lost when they arrive, or let them know more about the company structure and how they fit in.

 Human resources video ideas for onboarding